Jose Siri Player Props: Rays vs. Red Sox

 - TV Channel: NESN

 Looking to place a prop bet on Jose Siri?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Jose Siri At The Plate

-- Siri has four doubles, a triple, 10 home runs and nine walks while batting .245.
+- Siri is batting .245 with four doubles, a triple, 10 home runs and nine walks.

-- He has gone deep in 31.3% of his games this season, and 8.5% of his plate appearances.

-- Siri has picked up an RBI in 46.9% of his games this season, with two or more RBI in 21.9% of his games.
+- In 46.9% of his games this season, Siri has had at least one RBI.
+He's picked up more than one in 21.9%.

-- He has scored in 18 games this season (56.3%), including multiple runs in four games.
+- He has scored in 18 of 32 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.